TheRealBrodie/TheRealBrodie.github.io/js-scripts.md

 layout: default
 ---
 [Back](index.html)

-Placeholder text
-im adding JS scripts
+Hello!
+This is where I make _or find_ JS scripts